Stuycs-K/final-project-9-xuz-zhouk/README.md

 Press the PLAY NOW button to start.
 Choose between the ARCADE and ZEN gamemodes.
 ### ARCADE:
-AVOID slicing any bombs and dropping any fruits
+AVOID slicing any bombs and dropping more than 3 fruits
 SLICE as many fruits to accumulate a high score
 COMBO fruits together for bonus points!
 ### ZEN: